qinzian/Custom-Tracker/readme.txt

 	-pics

-Next v1.4:
+Next v1.4 (folders and records):
-- change name, add, and delete entries / folders
+- change name, add, and delete records / folders

-- switch between folders and entries will alter the what's in the tab-content box
+- switch between folders and records will alter the what's in the tab-content box

-- automatically scroll to bottom of list upon appending enough items to overflow container

 issue:
 - when creating new itemButtons from calls to "addFolder", I'd like to highlight the itemButton right after creation